zulip/zulip/docs/contributing/gsoc-ideas.md

 development, there are a variety of possible tasks that can be done, including adding new features, writing unit tests and creating a testing framework, and writing documentation. **Skills required**: Node.js, ECMAScript 6, and API experience.
-Expert: Cynthia Lin, Joshua Pan.
+Experts: Cynthia Lin, Joshua Pan.

 ### React Native mobile app

 Code:
 [React Native mobile app](https://github.com/zulip/zulip-mobile).
-Experts: Greg Price, Chris Bobbe
+Experts: Greg Price, Chris Bobbe.

 The highest priority for the Zulip project overall is improving the Zulip React Native mobile app.